thunlp/READIN/README.md

 ## Data

-You can access all data from this Google Driver [link](https://drive.google.com/file/d/1X5Bw_dCN8lrzM1PUYB0aw83iG22ClXJZ/view?usp=sharing).
+You can access all data from [Google Driver](https://drive.google.com/file/d/1X5Bw_dCN8lrzM1PUYB0aw83iG22ClXJZ/view?usp=sharing) or [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/afaacbc1d0c54b88b69b/).

 Once you download and unzip the above file, you will find three folders corresponding to three versions of the benchmark:
 1) the clean version with no input noises;